 A delicious round up of 42 healthy muffins for kids and baby muffins that make great snacks for home and on the go.

-Now that Camryn is full on eating people food and snacks, I have to be prepared with snacks.
+Now that Camryn is full-on eating people food and snacks, I have to be prepared with snacks.
 I try to stay on top of my game by making healthy baby muffins each week.
-We’ve come across several fun recipes we’re sharing with you today.